Jon Rahm rallies to win the Masters as Spanish stars align

 Nothing was more satisfying than an uphill climb to the 18th green to claim the green jacket on a day when Spanish stars aligned.
 Sunday is the birthdate of his idol, the late Seve Ballesteros, and this is the 40-year anniversary of Ballesteros winning his second Masters title.

-Rahm embraced his wife and two children, and as he walked toward the scoring room, there was two-time Masters champion José María Olazábal in his green jacket for the strongest hug of all.
+Rahm embraced his wife and two children, and as he walked toward the scoring room, there was two-time Masters champion José María Olazábal in his green jacket for the strongest hug of all and a few words that included Ballesteros.

+“He said he hopes it’s the first of many more,” Rahm said in Butler Cabin.
+“We both mentioned something about Seve, and if he had given us 10 more seconds, I think we would have both ended up crying.”

+Sergio Garcia was the low amateur in 1999 when Olazábal won his second green jacket, and then Garcia won in 2017, the year Rahm made his Masters debut.

 Rahm won for the fourth time this year — just as Scottie Scheffler did a year ago when he won the Masters — and reclaimed the No. 1 world ranking from Scheffler.